Homeschool Resources

 Social Studies 4 units (most colleges want 4)

-Physical Education & Health 1 unit (P.E. can be satisfied outside of classes)
+Physical Education & Health (1 unit )

 Electives 4 units (1 fine art)